WaiYanMyintMo/Snake/README.md

 Written in .NET Core 3.1

 ## Quick Start Guide
 Valid keys are arrow keys ← ↑ → ↓ or WASD.
-The inputs are queued.
+The inputs are queued (you can delete queue by pressing 'C')

 The console will wait until you press one of these.